csaez/riglab/README.md

 or...

-- Clone the repo, copy `riglab_plugin.py` to a Softimage plugin directory and install the python packages typing in a terminal.
+- Clone the repo, copy `riglab_plugin.py` to a Softimage plugin directory and install the python modules typing in a terminal.

     python setup.py install